 We now use the fitted model to simulate rainfall fields on a regular grid covering the OMSEV domain at fine spatial resolution.
-Simulations are performed on a regular grid with 100 m pixels, assuming spatially stationary marginal distributions with parameters given in \autoref{tab:egpd_params_omsev}, and using the fitted dependence model described in \autoref{tab:estomsev_ci}.
-An example of a simulated extreme rainfall episode is shown in \autoref{fig:simugridomsev}.
+Simulations are performed on a regular grid with 100 m pixels, assuming spatially stationary marginal distributions with parameters given in \autoref{tab:egpd_params_omsev}.
+The fitted dependence model described in \autoref{tab:estomsev_ci} is used. \autoref{fig:simugridomsev} illustrates a simulated extreme rainfall event defined by a threshold $u=1$ mm, corresponding to the $95$\% quantile of the observed data.
 In this example, the conditional exceedance is imposed at a randomly selected grid pixel, and a randomly sampled velocity vector is applied.
 The resulting rainfall field exhibits a coherent displacement over time, consistent with the given advection direction.
 These simulations demonstrate the ability of the framework to generate continuous extreme rainfall episode scenarios on a regular grid at fine resolution.
-The continuous nature of the simulations allows for more realistic rainfall patterns that cannot be directly captured from the discrete rain gauge network alone.